akekona/truck-stops/README.md

-# Flying K Finder App
+# Truck Stop Finder: Flying K
 *This was created during my time as a [Code Chrysalis](https://codechrysalis.io) Student*

 A single-page web app that displays Flying K Truck Stops in the U.S., designed to be used by Truckers on the road or from their homes.